hermonochy/Rescueland/The Planet File.md

 Atmosphere: Oxygen 45%, Carbon Dioxide 30%, Helium 25%

-General: A small, peaceful planet focused on ecological restoration, Wonto is rich in biodiversity and dedicated to preserve life.
+General: A small, peaceful planet focused on ecological restoration, Wonto is rich in biodiversity and dedicated to preserving life.